Van Cortlandt Park–242nd Street station: Crew quarters

 The crew quarters building is located at the south end of the platforms.
 It is a one-story building sided in corrugated metal with a flat roof, elevated over the tracks and platforms at that end.
 The siding has been given the appearance of clapboard and painted gray.
 A belt course corresponding to the top of the windows has been painted red, the color of the Broadway–Seventh Avenue trunk line, on both side elevations; it is augmented with a series of blocks in the same color descending towards the tracks on the north end.

 At the south end, a series of projecting nested bays descends to an entrance to track level.
 To its south is an old signal house also sided in metal.
 The crew quarters can also be entered from the center platform.
 Its interior is given over to employee-related functions and is not open to the public.

 Exits

 At the north end of the station, past fare control, there are four stairs that lead down to Broadway.
 Two go to the west side of Broadway, and two go to the east side.
-These are the station's only exits.